rodgmont/blog/README.md

 # blog
-A blog for for disruptive minds.
+A blog for disruptive minds.